 Nominal Capacity and Maximum Capacity

-When a battery is fully charged and then used to drain the entire energy from it at a specific constant current rate, so the amount of energy withdrawn from the battery is called the nominal capacity.
+When a battery is fully charged and then used to drain the entire energy from it at a specific constant current rate, the amount of energy withdrawn from the battery is called the nominal capacity.
 Normally the amount of nominal capacity and voltage relates to the chemical reaction of the battery.
 For instance, if a battery of 500Ah energy density has 24v voltage, then its overall nominal capacity would be 500Ah*24v = 12,000 Wh or 12kWh.
-The nominal capacity can usually be found out by the help of the C- a rate of the battery.
-It’s quite significant to remember that only the energy in the amount of depth of discharge can be drained from all the nominal capacity of the battery in order to serve the battery safe.
+The nominal capacity can usually be found out with the help of the C- a rate of the battery.
+It’s quite significant to remember that only the energy in the amount of depth of discharge can be drained from all the nominal capacity of the battery in order to serve the battery safely.

 The maximum capacity of a battery is the measure that shows the highest capacity of a battery when it was new and was not still used.
 Since the battery loses its capacity with time and may lose up to 20% of its original capacity with 500 cycles.
 For example, if a lithium-ion battery has 100Ah capacity and loses 10% of its original capacity after 250 cycles, then it’s said that the maximum capacity of the battery is 100Ah, however, the nominal capacity after 250 cycles is now 90Ah.